All Episodes

 Who's going to pay for it?

-Well, we don't need to ask that because the question of paying for it is irrelevant.
+The question of paying for it is irrelevant.

-No, it's kind of very irrelevant here.
+No, it's kind of very relevant here.

-Um, and even by the way, the polls that are out there, the numbers don't add up.
+And even by the way, the polls that are out there, the numbers don't add up.

-I look at the latest Quinna Piac poll, you know, self-identified registered voters.
+I look at the latest Quinnipiac poll.

-Survey includes 503 Democrats, Democratic leaning, and then you got 31 Democrat, 33 Democrats, 31 Republican.
+And then you got 31 Democrat, 33 Democrats, 31 Republican.

-I don't know, 20 independent, 28%, but they don't give actual numbers.
+I don't know, 20 Independent, 28%, but they don't give actual numbers.

 I'm not sure I trust any of these things.